4 At-Home Balance-Enhancing Exercises for Seniors

 People who have trouble maintaining their balance have an increased risk for falling.
 This can be a particularly dangerous situation for older adults.

-In the United States, 82 percent of the people who died by falling in the year 2008 were 65 years or older, according to statistics from the Centers for Disease Control and Prevention (CDC).
+In the United States, one in three adults aged 65 and older falls each year.
+Of those who fall, 20% to 30% suffer moderate to severe injuries and increase their risk of early death, according to statistics from the Centers for Disease Control and Prevention (CDC).
 And, when it comes to serious injuries, more than 90 percent of hip fractures are caused by falls.

 Regularly doing a few gentle, at-home exercises may help your elderly loved one enhance their coordination and decrease their risk of falling.